 The weight and lack of touring mobility will narrow the appeal of these boots.
-They don't tour nearly as well as any other option we assess.
+They don't tour nearly as well as other options we assess.
 We do not recommend them for big days or technical tours.
-That said, if you're a fan of going into the backcountry for short jaunts and want excellent downhill performance, where the uphill isn't as much of a concern, this is a top recommendation.
-We've seen people take these exact boots on 8000 vertical feet walkabouts.
+That said, if you're a fan of going into the backcountry for short jaunts and want excellent downhill performance, where the uphill isn't as much of a concern, this is a strong recommendation.
+We've seen people take these boots on 8000-vertical-foot walkabouts.
 It isn't recommended and is more a testament to those testers' grit than to the efficiency of the boot.
 Nonetheless, almost anything is possible.

 Best for All-Around Touring, Downhill Optimized